The Office of Graduate Admissions must receive all application items no later than the following dates:

 Financial scholarship and dissertation fellowship applications are available in the Doctoral Program office (application deadline: March 1).
 Full-time, residential doctoral students are given priority for awards.

-- Submit an applicaiton fee of $65 (non-refundable).
-Pay online at the time you submit your online application or submit a check payable to Biola University.
+- Apply Online.
+An application fee of $65 (non-refundable) must accompany the application.
+Pay online through the online application or submit a check payable to Biola University.

 - Submit scores on the Graduate Record Examination (GRE) (expected verbal score of 500 and analytic score of 4.5).
-Information regarding registration for the GRE or call 1-800-473-2255 to register.
+Call 1-800-473-2255 for more information or to register for the exam.

 - ITS Courses through Talbot School of Theology

-- Regular biblical/theological coursework from Talbot or another accredited graduate program approved by the doctoral program office
+- Regular Biblical/Theological coursework from Talbot or another accredited graduate program with prior approval, these courses can count toward the student's prerequisite work.

 - Correspondence/Distance Education Options